schappim/mac-qrcode-reader-terminal/README.md

 #### What is this app?

-This is a simple Command Line based QRCode Reader simple command line QRCode Reader for Mac The app accepts any image format supported by Apple's CoreImage API (pdf, gif, jpg, png, tiff etc).
+This is a simple command line QRCode Reader for Mac.
+The app accepts any image format supported by Apple's CoreImage API (pdf, gif, jpg, png, tiff etc).

 ### Usage